wincent/masochist/content/wiki/GPG key rotation notes.md

 One thing to note about all this, at least from the perspective of GitHub (at the time of writing), if you revoke any key (subkey or otherwise), _or_ if a key expires, [commits/tags signed with it no longer show up as verified](https://github.com/isaacs/github/issues/1099).
 FWIW, that sounds about right to me.
 If a key is revoked, I personally think that means all bets are off and GitHub is right not to show it as verified (it may even want to show the signing key as revoked, although I don't know if that is possible).
 If a key expires, that's another story, but it is technically difficult to distinguish between "immutable object signed and verified before key expired" and "immutable object _ostensibly_ signed before expiry but received _after_ it"; ie. GitHub can't really know (and nobody can with certainty) when the commit was made.
 It can only know that it was signed with a key and that the key currently has a specific expiry date.

 It seems that using non-expiring keys makes the problem mostly go away.
-You lose your "dead man's switch" though.
+You lose your "dead person's switch" though.
 On the balance, I think I probably still prefer expiring keys.
 For example, if I die and stop extending the expiry dates, and my commits/tags start showing up as unverified, that probably makes sense.

 I am probably going to let subkeys expire and add new ones.
 If I wanted to extend a subkey expiry date, I would do: